 By gaining the required amount of experience, the Champion levels up.

-Remember that you cannot distribute the Champion's stat points while the Champion is in the Catacombs.
+You cannot reset or distribute the Champion's stat points while the Champion is in the Catacombs.

 The Champion loses when their health points reach zero (even if this happens at the exact same moment when their opponent is defeated).
 In this case, you leave the Catacombs of Helheim, and all of your exploration progress for the node is lost.